dell/omnia/docs/source/InstallationGuides/InstallingProvisionTool/installprovisiontool.rst

 **Discovering/provisioning the nodes**

-a.
-Discovers all target servers based on specifications in ``input/provision_config.yml``.
+* Discovers all target servers based on specifications in ``input/provision_config.yml``.

-b.
-Provisions all discovered servers.

-c.
-PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, infiniband IPs, BMC IPs etc.
+* PostgreSQL database is set up with all relevant cluster information such as MAC IDs, hostname, admin IP, infiniband IPs, BMC IPs etc.

+* Configures the control plane with NTP services for cluster  node synchronization.

+* Provisions all discovered servers.

 To call this playbook individually, ensure that ``repo_manipulate.yml`` has run at least once and then run::